GoodforGod/dummymaker/README.md

 You can extend basic functionality with your own annotations and generators.
 All infrastructure will support custom generators, annotations, generate factories with no doubt.

+The library works this way:
+* You create generators using *IGenerator* interface.
+* You create custom *Gen* annotation using *PrimeGen* annotation.
+* You mark Dummy object field with such annotation.
+* *Magic*.
+* Done.

 ### IGenerator

+Is responsible for generating values for fields.

 ![](https://media.giphy.com/media/FEXNa199DiR2GK1ekF/giphy.gif)

 ### Gen Annotation

+Is created using special *PrimeGen* annotation and custom generator as its value.

+Is used to mark Dummy object field with specific generator.

 ![](https://media.giphy.com/media/7SZufvmQLuosppw7nc/giphy.gif)

 ### IGenerateFactory

+Is used to build complex values for fields, when simple *IGenerator* implementation is insufficient or *Gen* annotation require special parameters.

 ![](https://media.giphy.com/media/5bgGzRo5svjQQJDkhU/giphy.gif)